International Affairs BA

 You’ll learn in small, discussion-based classes from faculty who bring real-world experience from living and working abroad.
 Many students expand their learning through study abroad programs in places like Germany, Italy, Morocco, Japan and Argentina, building language skills and cultural understanding that set them apart after graduation.

-With two tracks to choose from, Area Studies or International Political Economy, you can tailor your degree to match your interests and goals.
+With two tracks to choose from, International Relations or International Political Economy, you can tailor your degree to match your interests and goals.
 No matter which path you take, you’ll gain the skills, perspective, and experience to make a difference in a globally connected world.

 All International Affairs majors at UNC complete a shared foundation in political science, international relations and foreign language study.
-Coursework will vary depending on the track you choose, Area Studies or International Political Economy.
+Coursework will vary depending on the track you choose, International Relations or International Political Economy.

 The International Affairs BA at UNC requires 120 credits, including: